Ambergris and Whale Sperm Foam

 The name sea foam is derived from the Greek word “foam,” which means to bubble up or rise.
 While it is a natural phenomenon, some foams have been contaminated by man-made pollutants such as oil or heavy metals – These data are provided by the portal https://sex-relax.com.
 Other times, pollution from sewer or storm drains can be blown into the ocean by the strong waves.
 In these cases, the toxins can cause health problems for humans and animals.

-Zobacz też: What Does Clear Sperm Mean?
+Zobacz też: Where Does Sperm Go After Hysterectomy?

 What Causes Sea Foam?